zaliqarosli/Loris/modules/candidate_list/README.md

 prefiltered for that candidate.

-Clicking on the cell in the PSCID column takes the user to the `timepoint_list` page for that candidate.
+Clicking on the cell in the PSCID column takes the user to the `candidate_profile` page for that candidate.
 The link is only clickable if the user does *not* have the `data_entry` permission.
 For users who have the `data_entry` permission, a separate form appears for the user to type the CandID/PSCID combo in order to access the